 © 2017.
 This paper pursues the way the terms exhaustion and inexhaustibility play a central role in Werner Hamacher's critical encounter with philosophy.
 The argument is developed via an engagement with aspects of Hamacher's interpretation of Friedrich Schlegel's Fragments.
 The limitations of Hamacher's own position become an opening.
 What is opened up is the possibility of philosophy having become exhausted as a result of its identification with calculation and instrumentality.

-Benjamin, A 2017, 'Oikonomia, Incarnation and Immediacy: The Figure of the Jew in St John of Damascus', International Journal of Philosophical Studies, vol. 25, no. 3, pp. 407-422.View/Download from: UTS OPUS or Publisher's site
+Benjamin, A 2017, 'Oikonomia, Incarnation and Immediacy: The Figure of the Jew in St John of Damascus', International Journal of Philosophical Studies, vol. 25, no. 3, pp. 407-422.View/Download from: Publisher's site

 © 2017 Informa UK Limited, trading as Taylor & Francis Group.
 This paper investigates the role of oikonomia in the writings of St John of Damascus and how that role is integral to the construction of the figure of the Jew.